basho-labs/ansible-riak/README.md

 `$ ansible-galaxy install basho-labs.riak-kv`

-Then reference the role in your playbooks or other roles using the key `christophermancini.riak-kv`.
+Then reference the role in your playbooks or other roles using the key `basho-labs.riak-kv`.

 ### Manual Install